Discover Effective Supplements for Shingles Relief

 The Cause of Shingles

-Also referred to as herpes zoster, shingles affect the nerves and cause a painful skin rash.
+Also referred to as herpes zoster, shingles affects the nerves and causes a painful skin rash.

 It is caused by the varicella-zoster virus (VZV), the same virus that causes chickenpox.
 Adults who had chickenpox as children are more prone to develop shingles because the virus remains in the body’s nerve cells and reactivates later in life.